abhishekarya1/regex/NOTES.md

 Caret `^` and Dollar `$`
 - Caret `^` used to specify start symbol of the input string.
 Ex - String that starts with T is matched by `^T`
 - Dollar `$` used to specify terminating symbol of the input string.
 Ex - String that ends with e is matched by `e$`
+  - Anchors are expression level.
+Ex - To look for all files having `.pdf` extensions, we can use: `\.pdf$`

 ### Shorthand Character Sets
 |Shorthand|Description|